pytorch/tutorials/intermediate_source/rpc_tutorial.rst

 .. warning::
   The `torch.distributed.rpc <https://pytorch.org/docs/master/rpc.html>`__ package
   is experimental and subject to change.
+It also requires PyTorch 1.4.0+ to run as this is the first version to suppport RPC.

 This tutorial uses two simple examples to demonstrate how to build distributed